Bibliotheca Willisiana: the antiquary's library reconstructed.

-The project will provide academics and researchers with a comprehensive guide to the dispersed contents and output of the Library of the antiquary Browne Willis (1682-1760), comprising his collected printed books and manuscripts, his own papers, correspondence, and numismatic collection.
+The project is building a record of the dispersed contents and output of the Library of the antiquary Browne Willis (1682-1760), comprising his collected printed books and manuscripts, his own papers, correspondence, and numismatic collection.
 Importantly, the Library also contained papers of his grandfather, Dr Thomas Willis (1621-1675), natural philosopher and author.

 The Project seeks to build a full description of the former Library (at Whaddon Hall, Buckinghamshire), and also to shed light on the processes of its subsequent dispersal.